Student financial aid in the United States: Affordability and critiques of the current system

 Despite financial aid being designed to make college more accessible, research states otherwise.
 Many students still have significant needs that are left unmet.
 This occurs even after receiving everything from, grants to loans and work-study awards.
 Studies, like the Wisconsin Scholars Longitudinal Study, have unveiled a few points.
 They found that low-income students are unable to cover the full cost of attendance, including housing, food, transportation, textbooks and other living expenses.
 Many of these are not accounted for in standard aid packages.
 These absences force students to work long hours, take on private loans, reduce their course loads or leave college without completing a degree altogether.

 Scholars also note financial aid communication practices obscure true affordability.
 For example, the former Expected Family Contribution (EFC) formula assumed families could pay way more than they could, so many students interpreted their unmet need as a personal failure, rather than a structural issue.
 Some institutions group grants and loans together under the label of “aid”.
 This helps mask the difference between gift aid and debt.

 Many critiques have focused on shifts in long-term policy, and since the early 2000s, state investment in public higher education has heavily declined.
 This has been seen across most of the United States.
 As public funding has decreased, tuition costs and student fees have increased to replace it.
 Analysts argue this shift redefines higher education from being viewed as a public good to being viewed as a private investment.
 Something that individuals are forced to finance through their own personal debt.

 The financial realities of students

-Student experiences now play a major role in this conversation about affordability as well.
-Interviews of students and case studies reveal the true depth of this issue.
-A good amount of students experience food insecurity and unstable housing.
-Even while receiving financial aid they deal with this.
-These challenges have led certain students to turn to crowdfunding sites.
-GoFundMe has allowed individuals to raise money for their tuition or basic needs.
-These campaigns display the extent of how students have become extremely reliant on private charity.
-All just to cover costs that were once covered by public funding.
+Student experiences now play a major role in this conversation about affordability too.
+Interviews of students and case studies has shown the true depth of this issue.
+Many students experience food insecurity and unstable housing without financial aid.
+Even while receiving financial aid, many students continue to struggle.
+These challenges have led certain students to turn to crowdfunding sites, such as gofundme.

 The debate about college affordability continues in public policy and higher education.
 Proposals, like tuition-free public college and large-scale loan forgiveness, are getting more attention.
 Although, critics argue they are too costly or unfair.
 Supporters argue expanding public investment would restore the historic role of higher education.
 Something that once existed as a pathway to economic opportunity.
 Something that led to reducing social burdens and financial burdens in the long-term for low-income students.